9: Chromosomal Disorders

 Karyotypes, aneuploidy, rearrangements, deletions, translocations, and polyploidy.

-Click to show Match Chromosome Shapes example problem
+Click to show Chromosome Shapes and Descriptions example problem

 Match each of the following categories of chromosome shape with their corresponding shape descriptions.